Bob Nold. Kind of a lumpy name, never much liked the last, Germanic, name, and the first, well, I’m stuck with that, too.

 There are some books associated with my name; Penstemons, Columbines, and High and Dry.
 These are out of print, but the first two are available as print-on-demand, without my wife’s watercolors.

-I also contributed to the American Horticultural Society’s A-Z Encyclopedia of Garden Plants, am a member of the Cactus and Succulent Society, the British Cactus and Succulent Society, the Alpine Garden Society, the North American Rock Garden Society, the Scottish Rock Garden Club, etc. etc.I have a dog, an eleven-year old border collie, Chess, hopelessly spoiled by my wife and not very much help in the garden.
+I also contributed to the American Horticultural Society’s A-Z Encyclopedia of Garden Plants, am a member of the Cactus and Succulent Society, the British Cactus and Succulent Society, the Alpine Garden Society, the North American Rock Garden Society, the Scottish Rock Garden Club, etc. etc.I have a dog, a twelve-year old border collie, Chess, hopelessly spoiled by my wife and not very much help in the garden.
 Neither am I.